Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 20:15 They prefer them in person, but they can be given remotely as well or recorded, I believe.

-20:26 The main conference is in October.
+20:25 If you're interested, the main conference is in October.

-20:29 So, there's that.
+20:29 So there's that.

 20:30 And speaking of conferences, this one was sent in by Philip Jones.

-20:34 Brian, what would happen if you had like a stealth conference that invaded some other
+20:34 Brian, what would happen if you had like a stealth conference that invaded some other conference?

 20:40 Like a symbiote.

-20:43 [Laughter]
+20:43 Sub.

-20:47 Yeah.
+20:46 Yeah.

-20:48 So, there's FlaskCon inside PyCon this year.
+20:48 So there's FlaskCon inside PyCon this year.

 20:53 Okay.

-20:54 So, on Friday, they will be having FlaskCon 2024.
+20:54 So on Friday, they will be having FlaskCon 2024.

-20:59 And, you know, the Friday, which is May 17th, at PyCon US, and call for proposals are live.
+20:59 And, you know, the Friday, which is May 17th, PyCon US.

 21:07 Basically, they give you some ideas of things they might find interesting and so on.

-21:31 a conference, series just focused on Flask.
+21:32 Series just focused on Flask.

-21:35 So, I think that's pretty interesting.
+21:35 So I think that's pretty interesting.

 21:36 I'm most interested to just see how this logistically works out.